 Let me continue with the soap distribution experience…

-Specifically, soap and hygiene kits are distributed in regions with high mortality rates due to the two killers of children worldwide, diarrhea-related diseases and pneumonia.
+Specifically, soap and hygiene kits are distributed in regions with high mortality rates caused by the two killers of children worldwide, diarrhea-related diseases and pneumonia.
 Daily, approximately 5,500 children from around the world die from preventable hygiene-related illnesses.
 During this mission trip, a doctor in a rural Guatemalan community said she can already see a positive difference the soap and hygiene education, which was introduced before my visit, is making in the patients she serves.
 Indeed, soap is saving lives.

 In addition to recycling soap and other hygiene amenities, Clean the World’s program helps hotels reduce their waste by diverting these products from landfills.
 Green and clean.
 My kinda organization.